Orders-of-magnitude reduction in photonic mode volume by nano-sculpting: Conclusions

-In this work we have studied how 3D-sculpting the electromagnetic environment affects the minimum achievable single-emitter mode volume in dielectric structures.
-We have found that single-emitter mode volumes more than three(four) orders of magnitude below the diffraction limit can be achieved for material(air) confinement.
-This constitutes a reduction of between one and two orders of magnitude compared to the 2D-patterned planar counterparts proposed in recent literature.
-Further, we show that by introducing a set of carefully designed ellipsoidal shells, and a connecting rod for mechanical feasibility, it is possible to increase the spectral confinement by many orders of magnitude ($Q > 10^8$ demonstrated numerically), thus revealing a path to systematically and individually tailor both $Q$ and $V_{\textbf{r}_0}$ for particular applications.
-Given advances in nano-scale fabrication technology, the devices envisioned in this work holds the potential for enabling light-matter interaction at unprecedented strengths in near-lossless dielectric environments.
-We expect experimental investigation and exploitation of the proposed geometries in the microwave regime, using existing 3D-printing tools in the immediate future.
+In this work we have shown that 3D-sculpting of dielectric cavities allow the simultaneous achievement of ultra-low optical mode volumes and ultra-high $Q$-factors.
+We have found that it is possible to reduce the single-emitter mode volumes more than three (four) orders of magnitude below the diffraction limit for material (air) confinement.
+This constitutes a reduction of between one and two orders of magnitude relative to 2D-patterned planar counterparts proposed in recent literature.
+Further, we show that by introducing a set of carefully calibrated ellipsoidal shells, and a connecting rod for mechanical stability, it is possible to increase the spectral confinement by orders of magnitude ($Q > 10^8$ demonstrated numerically), thus revealing a path to systematically and individually tailor both $Q$ and $V_{\textbf{r}_0}$ depending on the desired applications.

+With expected advances in nano-scale fabrication technology, the cavity geometries identified in this work hold the potential for realizing light-matter interaction at unprecedented strengths in near-lossless dielectric environments.
+As the phenomena studied here translate near-seamlessly from telecom to microwave wavelengths, we expect experimental investigation and exploitation of the proposed geometries in the microwave regime, using existing 3D-printing tools in the near future.